HannahPeuckmann/NUMBERS/README.md

 # INSTALATION

-For help with the set up and instalation go see https://github.com/Uhlo/retico
+For help with the set up and installation go see https://github.com/Uhlo/retico

   - no need for rasa nlu
   - an API key for the google services is needed